 We maintain regular contact with the people and groups whom we impact with our decisions and activities, or who have influence over our business.
 Our stakeholders include, for example, our employees, business partners, shareholders and other investors, analysts, physicians, patients, patient organisations, public authorities, associations and neighbours to our sites.
-We conduct stakeholder dialogue around specific topics as need arises.
-Systematically structured stakeholder identification or consultation to determine which aspects of sustainability appear most relevant to them has not so far taken place.
-However, because we are in close and regular discussion with our stakeholders, we assume that key topics and demands are addressed in this way.
+The method underlying our stakeholder dialog is topic-specific and event-driven.
+Against the backdrop of many stakeholder and materiality analyses available to us from companies in the pharmaceutical and plasma protein industries, there is no need for a further primary survey to identify stakeholders or to ask them which aspects are particularly relevant from their point of view.
+These groups and their requirements were therefore surveyed in 2020 in a broad-based benchmark analysis with companies from the industries mentioned.
+As we are also in close and regular contact with our stakeholders, we do not expect to overlook any significant issues or concerns.

-As part of our usual business activity, our specialist departments generally organise direct dialogue with stakeholders at local, national or international level depending on the topic and significance and conduct this in the form of one-to-one discussions, workshops or seminars, or as part of large conferences.
+As part of our usual business activity, our specialist departments generally organise direct dialogue with stakeholders at local, national or international level depending on the topic and significance and conduct this in the form of one-to-one discussions, workshops or seminars, or as part of large conferences, this year exclusively online.
 Biotest is also engaged in industry networks and takes part in trade conferences and trade fairs.